If you found out at your booking appointment with your midwife that you’re rhesus negative, this is what it means...

 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

 McBain RD, Crowther CA, Middleton P. (2015) Anti-D administration in pregnancy for preventing Rhesus alloimmunisation.
-Cochrane Database of Systematic Review.
-(9):CD000020. https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD000020.pub3….
-[Accessed 21st May 2018]
+Cochrane Database Syst Rev. (9):CD000020.
+Available at: https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD000020.pub3… [Accessed 1st March 2022]

 NICE.
-(2008) Antenatal care for uncomplicated pregnancies.
-Available from: https://www.nice.org.uk/guidance/cg62 [Accessed 21st May 2018]
+(2021) Antenatal care for uncomplicated pregnancies.
+Available at: https://www.nice.org.uk/guidance/cg62 [Accessed 1st March 2022]